 - Let the individual give thought to and describe whatever he or she wants.
 If the individual utilizes the wrong word or is unable to find a word, try guessing the correct one.
 If you still can’t understand what is being said, ask the individual to point or gesture.

 Advanced Home Health Care’s in-home caregivers specialize in sensitive Alzheimer’s and dementia care.
 Our caregivers know how to gently encourage and mentally stimulate a senior with Alzheimer’s disease, keeping him or her safe in the comfort of home.
-Not only can Advanced Home Health Care, experts in elderly care Burlington and the surrounding areas trust. provide respite care to allow family caregivers a necessary break from care, but we can also coordinate community services as needed, such as adult day centers for Alzheimer’s, offer overnight care to help manage some of the more stressful aspects of the disease (such as sundowning), and so much more.
+Advanced Home Health Care, experts in Burlington elder care and care throughout the nearby areas, provides respite care to allow family caregivers a necessary break from care.
+We can also coordinate community services as needed, such as adult day centers for Alzheimer’s, offer overnight care to help manage some of the more stressful aspects of the disease (such as sundowning), and so much more.
 Contact us today at 800.791.7785 for more information about Alzheimer’s strategies and how our elder care services can help.
 To see our full Iowa home care service area, click here.